carrot-kpi/monorepo/packages/frontend/CONTRIBUTING.md

 In production mode the frontend will be built to an optimized app ready to be released in production, and all the available features will be enabled.

-Staging mode will pretty much result in the same build, but with `stagingURL` template loading enabled (see the "running modes" section above for more details).
+Staging or dev mode will pretty much result in the same build, but with `previewUrl` template loading enabled (see the "running modes" section above for more details).

 Some features of the app are cut off depending on the chosen mode thanks to a `__BUILDING_MODE__` global set to whatever the `BUILDING_MODE` env is at build